xzel23/utility/README.md

 - reorder parameters to the different LogAdapter `addListener()` and `removeListener()` methods and add overloads for these methods that add/remove listeners to /from the framework's root logger.
 - remove LogUtil.format() as it is not shorter than the equivalent lambda (i.e. `LogUtil.format("message %s", arg)` can be replaced by `() -> "message %s".formatted(arg)`)
 - Color is now an interface with implementations RGBColor and HSVColor
-- RichText and Run classes provide an overloaded equals() method that accepts a predicate to give fine grained control to exclude certain attributes from equality checks
+- RichText and Run classes provide an overloaded equals() method that accepts a predicate to give fine-grained control to exclude certain attributes from equality checks
 - Platform: added methods to help with quoting arguments for ProcessBuilder
 - LangUtil.defaultToString()
 - rename RichText.textEquals() to equalsText()
 - add equalsTextAndFont(), equalsIgnoreCase()
 - add TextUTil.normalizeLineEnds(), TextUtil.toUnixLineEnds(), TextUtil.toWindowsLineEnds(), TextUtil.toSystemLineEnds()
-- fix unit test failures on windows
+- fix unit test failures on Windows
 - small fixes and improvements

 **The following functionality has been removed because it is available in JDK 17**: